ebdrup/fingerboss/README.md

 # About
 This is my first game ever.
 I made it because I teach kids programming as a volunteer at [coding pirates](http://codingpirates.dk/).
-The kids really want to make games, it's a great way to lear to program.
+The kids really want to make games, it's a great way to learn programming.
 So I made this game to try it myself, so I can be better at teaching them.

 # Principals of the game